 2. Productive Activity.-In previous issues, an attempt has been made to measure the quantity of material production by means of production price index-numbers.
 These index-numbers have never been regarded as satisfactory over a long period, and there is a danger in continuing them further in respect to manufacturing production.
-(See Production Bulletin No. 25, page 128.)
+(See Production Bulletin No. 26, page 126.)

-In the absence of a satisfactory measure of the "quantity" of production, all that is offered here is a measure of "real" production, i.e., the value of production measured in retail purchasing power.
+In the absence of a satisfactory measure of the "quantity" of production, the retail price index-numbers have been applied to the value of production in the same manner as applied to nominal wages to measure their relative purchasing power.
+The results may be taken to indicate the purchasing power, in retail prices, of the things produced.
+For convenience these results will hereafter be called "real" production.
 Two tables are given.
 The first shows "real" production per head of population.
-For the following reasons this table must be used with caution.
-The production considered is material production only, and takes no account of services.
+This table must be used with caution, as the production considered is material production only, and takes no account of services.
 As civilization advances, material production becomes less important relative to services, and a smaller proportion of the population is engaged in material production.
-For example, the present use of the motor car, the cinema, and wireless is comparatively recent, and these employ a much larger number of people in services than in material production, particularly when the material instruments are largely imported.
-It follows that material production per head of population will not measure accurately the progress of productive efficiency, but will tend to give too low a value.
+For example, the present use of the motor car, the cinema, and wireless is comparatively recent, and these employ a much larger number of people in services than in material production.
+Hence material production per head of population will not measure accurately the progress of productive efficiency, but will tend to give too low a value.
 Unemployment, of course, will also depress it.

 A better measure is afforded by "real" production per person engaged in material production.
 The second table attempts to give this.
-The result will afford a better measure of individual productive efficiency, but will not take into account the effect of unemployment, though the index may be somewhat depressed by short time and rationing.
+The result affords a better measure of individual productive efficiency, but does not take into account the effect of unemployment, though the index may be somewhat depressed by short time and rationing.

-The two tables tell a different story.
-Before unemployment became severe in 1930, "real" production per head, as shown in the last column of the first table, had remained substantially steady, with minor fluctuations ever since 1906.
-Whatever gain had been made in individual productive efficiency had been off-set by the gradual change-over from production of goods to production of services.
+The two tables tell different stories.
+Before unemployment became severe in 1930 "real" production per head, as shown in the last column of the first table, had remained substantially steady, with minor fluctuations ever since 1906.
+Whatever gain had been made in individual productive efficiency had been off-set by the gradual transfer of labour from production of goods to production of services.
 With unemployment becoming intense in the last three years, the index fell from its normal figure of about 100, to 76 in 1930-31.
-This would imply a fall in average real income of about 24 per cent. from the normal level, taking unemployment into account.
-The corresponding index for 1931-32 will probably be about 79, an increase of about 4 per cent. in "real" production per head.
+This would imply a fall of about 24 per cent. from the normal level, taking unemployment into account.
+In 1931-32 the corresponding index rose to 79 representing an increase in "real" production of almost 4 per cent.
+A further improvement is anticipated in 1932-33 when the index may exceed 85.
+This figure indicates a rise in real production per head of population of nearly 8 per cent. over that of the previous year and of nearly 12 per cent. since 1930-31.